angelomilan/ethereum-guides/GPU-cloud_mining.md

 ###Step 2 - Setup the pre-built Amazon Machine Image (AMI) on Amazon AWS EC2

-An **Amazon Machine Image (AMI)** "provides the information required to launch an instance, which is a virtual server in the cloud."
+An **Amazon Machine Image (AMI)** "provides the information required to launch an instance, which is a virtual server in the cloud".

 For our purposes, we need to use the following AMI: